virtual-labs/exp-standard-distributions-iitd/experiment/aim.md

-### Aim of the experiment is to provide graphical visualization of standard distributions both theoretically and with random data, and to calulae the probability of an event under selected distribution.
+### Aim of the experiment is to provide graphical visualization of standard distributions both theoretically and with random data, and to calulate the probability of an event under selected distribution.